'INHABITHED DESERTS' Todi from 3 October 2020 to 28 April 2021

 John Pepper's photographs rediscover deserts, and while going with him on this adventure, you may discover a thing or two about yourself.
-Even some of his legendary desert guides, men who spend their lives in the desert and know its every nook and cranny, admit they haven’t seen their own deserts like this before.
-And in spite of these guides, and in spite of the spirit of adventure, Pepper's deserts are not ultimately the result of travel photography.
 His photographs, paradoxically, don’t take you to the actual places where they are shot.
 They take you elsewhere, to a new place for your mind and imagination to inhabit.

-What you inhabit in these photos may indeed, at the start, in a first glance, also seem arid, dead, mystic, frightening, mysterious, flat, hot, cold, beautiful, ugly, empty, dangerous, or uninhabitable.
-But then the mystery begins.
-Because as you stand before them slowly Pepper’s photographs transform what you believe you are seeing into a totally different thing.
+Because as you stand before them Pepper’s photographs slowly transform what you believe you are seeing into a totally different thing.
 And not just one.

-Some of the photographs invite the observer to walk into a mysterious land without domesticated animals, mobile phones or human crises.
 Matisse once said his art mission was to provide a mental chair for a working man.
-Some of Pepper’s photographs, instead of entertaining the viewer, offer a chance to get teleported into these mystical places, to roam the rocky plains, to mediate, to bury in there the stress and burnout of urban life in order to come back with new ideas, newly found calm, or just a fresh outlook on life.
+Some of Pepper’s photographs, instead of entertaining the viewer, offer a chance to get teleported into these mystical places, to roam the rocky plains, to meditate, to bury in there the stress and burnout of urban life in order to come back with new ideas, newly found calm, or just a fresh outlook on life.
 These photographs intend to be seductive.
 Fields of rhyming shades and the rhythm of lines appear so enticing that one may wonder if the images were created by an artist, rather than captured by a camera.
 It is at this juncture that I started seeing how the camera in Pepper’s hands becomes a brush or chisel with which he blurs the lines between capturing something already made, and creating something which has never existed.

-This transition from “capture” to “create” is even more evident in the abstract or semi-abstract images --photographs of physically realistic rock and floor surfaces which emerge after a spell of looking.
 Abstract Expressionists struggled over the idea that their paintings could only be good if they looked “spontaneous”, not meticulously thought-out, while being clearly emotionally expressive.
 Pepper’s hands create abstractions that have all the expressive power of great abstraction coupled with all the spontaneity of nature.
 The eye cannot tire of exploring these jagged, cracked, and stained surfaces.
-The mind cannot get enough of the seemingly random results of millennia of elements fighting each other.
+The mind cannot get enough of the seemingly random results of millennia of the elements fighting each other.

 And then there are the dunes—and how by their very nature they border on the abstract and representational.
 For this viewer, the best way to describe the process of looking at them is to be “swimming with one’s eyes”.
 For indeed the eye swims through the desert swooshing along the curves of their ridges, chopping through the ripples, diving inside them; and the mind emerges from each such encounter refreshed and excited.